rashi311/Image_Search_App/README.md

 2. Open the index.html file in your preferred browser.

-Usage
+## Usage

-• Enter a keyword in the search box.
+- Enter a keyword in the search box.
-<br>• Click the Search button.
+- Click the **Search** button.
-<br>• View the image results displayed below.
+- View the image results displayed below.

-Technologies Used
+## Technologies Used

-• HTML
+- HTML
-<br>• CSS
+- CSS
-<br>• JavaScript
+- JavaScript
-<br>• Unsplash API
+- Unsplash API

-Folder Structure
+## Folder Structure

 Image_Search_App/
 ├── images/           # Screenshots and assets